saffron-punk/oni_mods/OutfitsIncluded/README.md

 Outfits Included is a mod loader for Outfit Pack mods, which add Supply Closet clothing and atmo suits to Oxygen Not Included.
 It allows modders to add new dupe clothing to the game without programming or compiling DLLs.

 #### Features
-- Adding clothing and atmo suit items and outfits to the Supply Closet.
+- Adds clothing and atmo suit items and outfits from Outfit Pack mods to the Supply Closet.
-- Safe save functions.
-(Uninstalling Outfits Included or any Outfit Pack mods will not prevent loading the save file.)
+- Uses safe save functions so you can uninstall Outfits Included or any Outfit Pack mods at any time and still open the save file.
-- Translations support.
+- Loads translations for Outfit Packs.

 #### Attributions
 - Blueprint loading and safe save functions are based off of [Aki's mods](https://github.com/aki-art/ONI-Mods) (including Decor Pack I and Spooky Pumpkin).
+- The Outfit Pack hanger icon is adapted from [The Noun Project's "Coat Check" icon (CC0](https://commons.wikimedia.org/wiki/File:Coat_Check_-_The_Noun_Project.svg).

 ### How ONI clothing works